Power Slap: Criticism and health risks

-Upon initial airing, the show created controversy concerning the health of the participants and the inherent danger of the new sport.
+Upon initial airing, Power Slap: Road to the Title created controversy concerning the health of the participants and the inherent danger of the show.
 Neuroscientist, chronic traumatic encephalopathy researcher, and former professional wrestler Christopher Nowinski observed one of the show's participants displaying the fencing response after being struck, indicating serious brain injury.
 Greek neurologist Nikolas Evangelou called the show a "recipe for disaster" due to how "impact to the head, from an angle, can cause rotational forces on the brain", leading to "hopefully temporary, but sometimes permanent disruption to brain function" and "even more serious complications".
 Many combat sports athletes also responded negatively to the show.
-Boxer and WBC champion, Ryan Garcia, stated "Power slap is a horrible idea and it needs to be stopped."
-UFC fighter Sean O'Malley stated that he refused to watch Power Slap due to its association with brain injuries.
+Boxer and WBC champion Ryan Garcia wrote "Power slap is a horrible idea and it needs to be stopped."
+UFC fighter Sean O'Malley stated that he refused to watch Power Slap: Road to the Title due to its association with brain injuries.

 In response to the criticisms, show producers said, "We spend the money to make sure we have two healthy people in there, proper medical attention during and after the fight.
 These are the things we need to educate people on, just like we needed to educate people on mixed martial arts."
-In an interview before the show aired, White said "In Slap, they take three-to-five slaps per event.
-Fighters in boxing take 300-400 punches per fight.
+In an interview before the show aired, Dana White said "In Slap, they take three-to-five slaps per event.
+Fighters in boxing take 300–400 punches per fight.
 And guess what: you know what my answer to that [criticism of slap fighting] is?
 If you don't fucking like it, don't watch it!
 Nobody's asking you to watch this.
 Oh, you're disgusted by it?
 Watch The Voice."

 On February 16, 2023, Bill Pascrell, a Congressman from New Jersey, and Don Bacon, a Congressman from Nebraska, announced that they were launching a Congressional inquiry into the ethicality of Power Slap.
-That same month, one of the world’s leading experts on chronic traumatic encephalopathy research, Dr. Bennet Omalu called for the show to be removed from television.
-Omalu stated "It is a very dumb [sport], very stupid and unsafe.
+That same month, one of the world's leading experts on chronic traumatic encephalopathy, Dr. Bennet Omalu, called for slap fighting shows to be removed from television.
+Omalu stated, in response to White's claims that he was making slap fighting as safe as possible, "It is a very dumb [sport], very stupid and unsafe.
 It is primitive.
 To me, such a sport is inconsistent with the intelligence of humans.
 It is possible that a participant could die from this.
 Somebody could die or suffer catastrophic brain damage and become a vegetable.
 How can he [Dana White] make that statement?
 It is like saying you will make a loaded gun safe [...]
 Why is TBS showing such a primitive sport?
 It should not be on TV."